-(2) Outstanding restricted stock awards previously granted immediately vested to Mr. Barker upon his retirement on May 4, 2007.
+- (2) Amount is calculated by multiplying the number of restricted shares vested by the closing market price of the Company's Common Stock as quoted on the NYSE on the vesting date. - (3) Outstanding restricted stock awards previously granted immediately vested to Mr. Hertzke upon his retirement effective May 30, 2008.
 For a description of restricted stock award issuances, see "Compensation Discussion and Analysis-2004 Incentive Compensation Plan."